 K16 Bridge Program

-Student Services Workshop Labs
+Student Services Computer Lab

-The Student Services Lab located in Building 23 is primarily for new students that are completing the application/ registration and financial aid process.
-Students can also print documents for student support programs.
+The Student Services Lab located in Building 23 is primarily for new students that are completing the application/registration and financial aid process.
+Students are able to print documents related for student services purposes and are allowed to complete the following items below:

-- Apply for admissions (CCAPPLY)
+- Apply for admissions (CCCAPPLY)

-- Complete online orientation
+- Complete online orientation and placement survey

 - Complete and/or update financial aid (FAFSA) application

-- Navigate
+- Registration for classes through Navigate

 - Add or Drop classes

-- EOPS and/or CalWORKs forms
+- Access EOPS and/or CalWORKs Application materials

 Student Activities